 - Be prompt and on-time.

-- Program note: the goal of this relationship is not to gain employment through your mentor or their connections.
+- Program note: The goal of this relationship is not to gain employment through your mentor or their connections.
 While we understand many participants may be actively seeking employment or other career opportunities during the course of the program, the mentor serves to help provide general professional advice and guidance, not to actively help a mentee secure employment.

-RULES FOR BEING A MENTOR
+QUALIFICATIONS AND GUIDELINES FOR BEING A MENTOR

 Open to all current Schar Alumni who have 3+ years of experience in the professional field they want to mentor in.